malavnaik12/Budgetizer/README.md

 # Budgetizer
-This repo contains all code associated with a python-based app that I am create to track my monthly expenses and extract key insights to better inform my spending habits.
+This repo contains all code associated with a python-based app that I am creating to track my monthly expenses and extract key insights to better inform my spending habits.